- Global Policy

 We have rigorous processes and procedures to ensure that our products comply with environmental standards and requirements.
 We have also integrated these environmental product compliance standards into our Supplier Code of Conduct and into our supplier contracts, engineering standards and product specifications.
 We ask our suppliers to provide data into a database we use to monitor our, and their, compliance.

 To manage and support these initiatives, we utilize two cross-functional teams: a Product Compliance Team (PCT) and an Environmental Committee (EC).
 The PCT includes representatives from Procurement, Supply Chain, Quality, Engineering, Environmental Health and Safety (EHS), Finance, Global Product Line Management and other support groups.
-The Environmental Committee, which oversees the work of the PCT, is made up of managers holding senior positions in Procurement, Global Supply Chain, Engineering, EHS, Quality, Ethics and Business Practices, Legal, Finance, Business Continuity, Global Product Line Management, Enterprise Risk and Internal Audit.
-In addition to providing guidance, the Environmental Committee authorizes the financial and human resources needed, enforces corrective measures both within the company and with our supply chain.
+The Environmental Committee, which oversees the work of the PCT, is made up of managers holding senior positions in Procurement, Global Supply Chain, Engineering, EHS, Quality, Ethics and Compliance, Legal, Finance, Business Continuity, Global Product Line Management, Enterprise Risk and Internal Audit.
+In addition to providing guidance, the Environmental Committee authorizes the financial and human resources needed, and enforces corrective measures both within the company and with our supply chain.

 Risk Assessment and Mitigation